seandenigris/XML-Parser/repository/XML-Parser.package/XMLHTTPRequest.class/README.md

 A base class for HTTP requests.
-Subclasses need to implement the abstract requesting method to return a ReadStream on the respone or raise an exception if it is too large or an HTTP error happens.
+Subclasses need to implement the abstract requesting method to return a ReadStream on the respone or raise an exception if a network or HTTP error happens or if the response is too large.